-Some practical things that you can do to help during this time include the following:
+Some practical things that you can do to help during this time include:

 Learn as much as possible about your disease.
 Arm yourself with information to lessen your frustration and get the best results.
 Ask any questions you have about your disease.
 Keep a notebook or folder with all of your medical records and information about your diagnosis.
 You may be too numb or too upset at the hospital or healthcare provider's office and realize later that you forgot everything the provider had said.
 So it may also help to bring a family member or a trusted friend along with you.